hojat72elect/Sokhan/README.md

 ## Sokhan Dictionary

-`Sokhan` is a dictionary app written in Angular and Ionic.
+`Sokhan` is a dictionary app written in React and Ionic.